The text of my composition “Inverted Light” is based on the excerpts by Nicola Masciandaro’s poem cycle ”pNEuMenOn“ and Dante Aleghieri’s «Paradiso».

 Regarding the premiere:

 The premiere was planned for May 2020 but was postponed to September 2021 due to corona measures.
-The premiere will take place in Montreal as part of the „L’outre-rêve“- project with Sarah Albu (soprano), Myriam Boucher (video) and the Ensemble Contemporain de Montréal, conducted by Veronique Lacroix.
+I took place on September 9 in Montréal as part of the „L’outre-rêve“- project with Sarah Albu (soprano), Myriam Boucher (video) and the Ensemble Contemporain de Montréal, conducted by Veronique Lacroix.